Drunk and Impaired Driving: A Crash Victim’s Essential Guide

 Texas’ Drunk and Drugged Driving Laws: The Fundamentals

-When you research “drunk driving,” most people focus on these criminal penalties.
-However, there’s more to Texas’ drunk driving laws.
-If an impaired driver injures or kills someone, they may also be financially liable under the state’s personal injury laws.
+Most people focus on these criminal penalties, but there’s more to Texas’ drunk driving laws.
+If an impaired driver injures or kills someone, they may also be financially liable (beyond legal fines) under the state’s personal injury laws.

 The Differences Between Criminal and Civil Drunk Driving Cases

-If a drunk driver injured you, a prosecutor may press charges and try to convict them of a DWI.
-This is a criminal case, and its goal is to punish wrongdoing, not compensate you for your injuries.
-The State of Texas will handle the criminal prosecution, but they may ask you to cooperate.
+If a drunk driver injured you or someone you care for, a prosecutor may press charges and try to convict them of driving under the influence (DUI).
+This is a criminal case, and the goal is to punish wrongdoing, not compensate you for your injuries.
+The State of Texas will handle the criminal prosecution, and they will likely ask you to cooperate.

-However, you should not wait until the criminal case is closed before you talk to a personal injury lawyer.
+You should not wait until the criminal case is closed before you talk to a personal injury attorney.
 In Texas, you only have two years to file a personal injury lawsuit.
-If you wait too long, you may miss this deadline, or you may discover that valuable evidence was lost or destroyed.
+If you wait too long, you may miss this deadline, or you might discover that valuable evidence was lost or destroyed.
 To protect yourself, it’s always best to consult an experienced San Antonio drunk driving injury lawyer as quickly as possible.